- Firmware 2.0.9.6 disrupted fingerprint recognition

 Clean the Fingerprint Sensor

 Before re-registering fingerprints clean the sensor surface thoroughly.
-Use a dry microfibre cloth to remove any oils, dirt, or moisture from the sensor window.
+Use a dry microfibre cloth to remove any oils, dirt, or moisture from the fingerprint sensor pad on the exterior keypad face (the smooth rectangular area below the number buttons).
 Do not use alcohol or cleaning solutions on the fingerprint sensor as this can damage the optical coating on eufy lock sensors.
 A dirty sensor produces poor quality biometric captures during registration which leads to failed matches later.
 After cleaning immediately register fingerprints while the sensor is completely clean and dry.

 Register Fingers With Multiple Angles